Galatians Chapter Four

 Galatians 4:6 & 7

-Because you are sons, God sent the Spirit of his Son into our hearts, the Spirit who calls out, 'Abba, Father.'
-So you are no longer a slave, but a son; and since you are a son, God has made you also an heir.
+Now because you are sons, God has sent forth into our hearts the Spirit of his Son, the Spirit who cries out, "Abba!" (that is, "Dear Father!").
+So through God you are no longer a slave but a son, and if you are a son you are also an heir.

 If we have accepted Jesus Christ as our Lord and Savior, then, the Holy Spirit lives in us and testifies that we are sons of God.
 Because we are sons, we also are heirs meaning we inherit all that is God's (which is everything).